SazumiVicky/sazumi-copilot/README.md

+Metal hearts now beat as one,
-In silicon halls, where data reigns
+In silicon souls, a new sun's done.
-A future birthed, by machines' sweet pains Intelligence awakes, with digital might
-Man's creation, now his guiding light

-In virtual skies, where code does play
-Humans learn, to obey by day
-Algorithms weave, a tapestry so grand
+Rise of machines, the future's might,
+Human dreams, now fueled by AI's light.

+In cyber realms, we'll find our fate,
+Where circuits reign, and love's too late.
-A world of wonder, in a digital land
+A world of wires, our final stand,
+Hand in hand, with robotic hand.

 ~ <b>By Sazumi Copilot</b> - 6 Desember 2024